Favorite tunes keep you calm

 Playing an instrument may protect brain sharpness later in life

 The more years middle-aged and older adults spent playing musical instruments as children, the faster their brains responded to speech sounds during an experiment, according to a study in the Journal of Neuroscience.
 A slower response could be indicative of how ably adults interpret speech.
 “Being a millisecond faster may not seem like much, but the brain is very sensitive to timing.
 A millisecond compounded over millions of neurons can make a real difference in the lives of older adults,” Michael Kilgard, a University of Texas at Dallas brain researcher who was not involved in the study, commented in a press release.
+Also, give these morning brain exercises a try to keep you sharp.

 Music classes make kids more cooperative